olinjs/olinjs/lessons/02-express-templating/README.md

 ```
 Awesome!
 You just ran your first application using Express!

 Express makes writing web servers in Node much easier.
-Here are some of the important differences between the examples you did in the book and Express:
+Here are some of the important differences between what you did in learnyounode and Express:
 * Routing: Instead of parsing the URL out of the request ourselves, we can have Express do that for us, and even assign a function to execute whenever a request asks for a specific path.
 * Sending a response: Express takes care of setting many obvious response headers for you.
 Express will also handle sending files like images, music, audio, or `.html` files from a folder easily.
 * Handling templates: Express can also be configured to populate HTML templates before sending them in a response.
 We'll cover this later.